kxwzhang/Median/README.md

 ```

 ## Future Functionalities
-Some features that this project would benefit from would be implementing the ability to follow other users and catering the feed based on follows.
-As well as adding the ability to like stories and comments.
+Some features to add to the project in the future would be adding the functionality to follow other users and catering the feed based on follows.
+As well as adding the functionality to like stories and comments.